Programming-0101/TheBook/Topic/B/Examples/Student.md

 ---
-title: TBA
+title: Topic B - Student Example
 ---
 # Student

 The Student class introduces a slightly more complex example by offering more fields.

 * Data Attributes of the Student class:
   * Name : String
   * Gender : Character
   * StudentId : Integer